The 3D index and Dehn filling: Proof of the main result

-where $c(q) = \frac{(q;q)^2_\infty}{(q^2;q^2)_{\infty}} = \sum_{k \in \Z} (-q)^{k^2}$ is a normalising factor.\\~\\ More precisely, as proved in~\cite[Thm.~2.5]{garoufalidis2019meromorphic}, for $1 < |w|<|z|<|q^{-1}|$ we have the absolutely convergent Laurent series expansion
+where $c(q) = \frac{(q;q)^2_\infty}{(q^2;q^2)_{\infty}} = \sum_{k \in \Z} (-q)^{k^2}$ is a normalising factor. \\~\\ More precisely, as proved in~\cite[Thm.~2.5]{garoufalidis2019meromorphic}, for $1 < |w|<|z|<|q^{-1}|$ we have the absolutely convergent Laurent series expansion

 As stated above, our current goal is to extract from \eqref{eqn:generating_all_implicit} the generating function for the ``diagonal tetrahedral index'' $\itet(k-r,k)$, where $r \in \Z$ is fixed, as in equation~\eqref{eqn:seriesindexshifted}.
-This in turn will give us closed expressions we can use to prove equation~\eqref{eqn:generalised_sum}.\\ For clarity, we start our analysis in the simpler case $r=0$, and extend to general $r$ later on. \\
+This in turn will give us closed expressions we can use to prove equation~\eqref{eqn:generating_function_noncompact_equality}. \\

-We rely on a standard technique from~\cite[Sec.~6.3]{Stanley}; note that the function we seek is the coefficient of $s^0$ (\emph{i.e.}~the constant term of the series regarded as a function of $s$) in
+We rely on a standard technique from Stanley~\cite[Sec.~6.3]{Stanley}; note that the function we seek is essentially the coefficient of $s^r$ in the series (regarded as a function of $s$):

 where the expression is valid for $s\in \C$ such that $1<|x|^{\frac{1}{2}} < |s| < \min\{|x|,|q^{-1}|\}$.